AnnotatedLMs/minllm/README.md

   - https://github.com/allenai/open-instruct
   - https://github.com/KellerJordan/modded-nanogpt

+Really, a mix of Kaparthy, AI2, Raschka.
+But instead of hopping around a bunch of different guides, I just really wanted a centralized place where I could see all of the stuff together.
 I reorganized a lot of their code, annotated stuff, and invariably made it worse to use -- but easier (for me) to read.

 ## Understanding pyproject.toml